Magnetism induced by nonlocal spin-entangled electrons in a superconducting spin-valve: Results and Discussions

-Finally, we compare our theoretical result with the recent experiment investigated by Flokstra \emph{et al}~\cite{MGFNSJKGB}.
-The primary difference between of them is that the induced magnetic moment could generate in both $S$ and $N$ region for our result, but in the experiment of Ref.~\cite{MGFNSJKGB} the induced magnetic moment appears not inside the $S$ layer, and just exists in the adjacent $N$ region.
-We envisage two kinds of speculations which could resolve the above contradictions.
-The first possibility is that the magnetic moment induced in the $S$ is suppressed by other mechanisms, such as the spin-orbit interaction and orbital effects (Meissner currents)~\cite{AAALPG,FSBAFVolkov}.
-The second one is that the induced magnetic moment itself exists in the superconductor, but the experiment did not observed it.
-From Fig. 2b in Ref.~\cite{MGFNSJKGB} we can see that a part of the induced magnetic moment still exists in the superconductor although its amplitude is relatively small.
-Moreover, the magnetic moment induced in the superconductor has been demonstrated by the experimental observation~\cite{GAOvsyannikov}.
-This further proves the correctness of our calculation result.
-On the other hand, we should point out that there are two same effects appearing in our result and the experiment observed by Flokstra \emph{et al}~\cite{MGFNSJKGB}. (i) The induced magnetic moment in $N$ region exhibits a spin-valve effect, which means the magnetic moment depends on the mutual orientation of the $F$ layers' magnetization. (ii) The magnetic moment can be controlled by temperature.
-Below superconducting critical temperature $T_c$, appearance of the magnetic induction in the $N$ layer is obtained for the orthogonal arrangement, but above $T_c$ the corresponding magnetic moment does not exist.
+We compare our theoretical result with Flokstra \emph{et al}'s experiment~\cite{MGFNSJKGB}.
+Our result shows that the magnetic moment could be induced in both the $S$ and $N$ regions.
+However, in the experiment~\cite{MGFNSJKGB} the magnetic moment does not appear in the $S$ region but only occurs in the adjacent $N$ region.
+Here we propose two kinds of conjectures to resolve this contradiction.
+The first possibility is that the magnetic moment induced in the $S$ region is suppressed by other mechanisms, such as the spin-orbit interaction and orbital effects (Meissner currents)~\cite{AAALPG,FSBAFVolkov}.
+From figure 2b in reference~\cite{MGFNSJKGB}, one can see that a portion of the magnetic moment still presents in the $S$ region although its amplitude is relatively small.
+We speculate that the accumulation of the entangled electrons will induce a faint Zeeman field in the superconducting region.
+The flux caused by the Zeeman field will be expelled by the Meissner effect.
+So the induced magnetic moment can not be measured in the experiment~\cite{MGFNSJKGB}.
+Very recently, an anomalous Meissner screening has been observed in normal-metal/superconductor (Cu/Nb) and normal-metal/superconductor/ferromagnet (Cu/Nb/Co) thin films~\cite{FMGSR}.
+Comparing with isolated superconductor (50-nm-thick Nb film), the flux expulsion becomes significantly enhanced when adding an adjacent normal-metal (40nm Cu layer).
+This indicates that the added normal-metal is effective to help the superconductor expel flux.
+Moreover, a further significant enhancement of the flux expulsion is observed when adding a ferromagnet (2.4nm Co layer) to the other side of the superconductor (Nb).
+From this experiment, we can infer that the magnetic flux expulsion in the $NSF$ is stronger than that in the $SF$.
+So the experimental results in reference~\cite{FMGSR} may account for the fact that the magnetic moment induced in the $S$ region can be observed in the $SF_1F_2$~\cite{GAOvsyannikov} but not in the $NSF_1F_2$~\cite{MGFNSJKGB}.
+The second possibility is that the direction of the magnetic moment induced in the $S$ region deviates from that in the $N$ region, hence the magnetic moment inside the $S$ region is not easily measured in the experiment.
+As mentioned before, the magnetic moment along the $x$-axis is simultaneously induced in both the $N$ and $S$ regions by the CPS effect, but the magnetic moment along the $z$-axis is only produced in the $S$ region by the equal-spin triplet pairs.
+Therefore, the direction of the total magnetic moment in the $S$ region deviates from the $x$-axis.
+On the other hand, there are two same effects in our result and Flokstra \emph{et al}'s experiment~\cite{MGFNSJKGB}: (i) The induced magnetic moment in the $N$ region exhibits a spin-valve effect, which means that the magnetic moment depends on the mutual orientation of the two ferromagnetic layers. (ii) The induced magnetic moment can be controlled by temperature.
+Below superconducting critical temperature $T_c$, the magnetic moment appears in the $N$ region for the orthogonal arrangement, but above $T_c$ the corresponding magnetic moment disappears.